 Name Туре Genre Initial Launch Date In-house developed, licensed or jointly developed Description TLBB PC game 3D martial arts MMORPG May 2007 In-house developed The game features a combination of martial arts-style-fighting and community-building among its game players, with a variety of interesting and interactive gameplay.
-Blade Online series PC game 2.5D martial- arts MMORPG Blade Online (BO) in October 2004; Blade Hero II (Blade Hero 2) in September 2009 In-house developed Consists of two PC games, Blade Online and its sequel Blade Hero 2.
-Both games are martial arts-style fighting games set to the backdrop of a Chinese myth. 星点中 Warframe PC game 3D TPS Sep 2015 Licensed A Sci-fi themed shooter game licensed from Canada.
+Blade Online series PC game arts MMORPG Blade Online (BO) in October 2004; Blade Hero II (Blade Hero 2) in September 2009 In-house developed Consists of two PC games, Blade Online and its sequel Blade Hero 2.
+Both games are martial arts-style fighting games set to the backdrop of a Chinese myth.
+SECO.
+Da Hua Shui Hu PC game 2D Q-style MMORPG March 2010 Licensed Based on a story from one of the four great classical novels of Chinese literature, "Outlaws of the Marsh," which is about the adventures of 108 heroes in the Northern Song dynasty.
+We have a permanent license to operate this game. 星院文甲 Warframe PC game 3D TPS Sep 2015 Licensed A Sci-fi themed shooter game licensed from Canada.
 Players fight in a galactic environment, while exploring unlimited worlds and battle scenes.
-Duke of Mount Deer PC game 3D martial arts MMORPG July 2011 In-house developed A in-house developed 3D martial arts MMORPG adapted from Louis Cha's final novel, which combines four different types of combat: Magic, Taoism, Martial arts and Firearms.
-3000 Da Hua Shui Hu PC game 2D Q-style MMORPG March 2010 Licensed Based on a story from one of the four great classical novels of Chinese literature "Outlaws of the Marsh," which is about the adventures of 108 heroes in the Northern Song dynasty.
-Changyou has the permanent right to operate this game.
+Legacy TLBB Mobile game 3D martial arts MMORPG May 2017 In-house developed Legacy TLBB is a mobile game developed on the essence of the TLBB PC game.
+The game features and enriches the theme of "Clans and Brotherhood," aiming to re-create classic gaming experiences of users.
+We have licensed the publishing rights for Legacy TLBB to Tencent.
 TLBB 3D Mobile game 3D martial arts MMORPG October 2014 In-house developed Adapted from Louis Cha's novel of the same name, the game re-enacts the story of the original novel and blends in some of the elements of the PC version of the game.
-Feng Yun Mobile game 3D martial arts MMORPG November 2015 In-house developed A martial-art themed MMO game based on a popular Hong Kong comic that was adapted for movies and a TV series.
-Walter D Legend of Sword and Fairy 5 Mobile game 3D CCG December 2015 In-house developed A real-time card combat game, based on a successful offline PC game.
-Hortens Hortensia Saga Mobile game 2D CCG July 2016 Licensed An anime style card combat game developed by the Japanese game developer Sega Games, targeting relatively young game players who are interested in anime (Japanese cartoons).
-W. STORY Da Da Da Luan Dou Mobile game 2D CCG August 2016 Licensed A real-time card combat game, with game characters based on well-known ancient Chinese heroic figures.
+FRE2 Free Style 2 2.5D martial arts ACG May 2017 Licensed Free style 2, our licensed game developed by a Korean developer, is a basketball-themed 3v3 advanced casual game. 仙剑寺保持四 Legend of Sword and Fairy 5 Mobile game 3D CCG December 2015 In-house developed A real-time card combat game, based on a successful offline PC game.
+Feng Yun 3D martial arts MMORPG November 2015 In-house developed A martial-art themed MMO game based on a popular Hong Kong comic that was adapted for movies and a TV series.
+Dao Jian Dou Shen Zhuan Mobile game 2.5D martial arts MMORPG December 2017 In-house developed Dao Jian Dou Shen Zhuan features Chinese elements in its art style, with a rich clan battle system, social functions and hitfeel.